 He heard Jackie’s voice.
 “I guess, you would feel sort of okay, just being stupid…or being rude to other people, even.
 Because, I mean, when you’re fat, everyone is rude to you.
 They treat you like you’re stupid.
 But…intellect…”

 “I want to thank you for that,” Toby took her up briskly.
 “This is all very productive.
 You’ve got to the point at once.
 It’s difficult, isn’t it?
 Having no shell to scuttle back into?
 You find it challenging, this idea of being anyone’s—everyone’s—intellectual equal?”

 Toby’s next act was to make certain of their faces, however hidden from scrutiny, coming over abashed.
 “I will tap one of you to begin.
 Envision yourself wholly empowered, no longer the prisoner of other people’s opinions.
 Become that physical ideal you seek, the you that you have joined our fellowship to find.
 As of this moment, you are empowered to achieve your life’s passion.”

 Tom saw where this was going.
-He groaned, mutely, hunched his shoulders and bowed his head; and hoped, that if he must be tapped, he would be tapped last…after braver subjects had given him the trend of things.
+He groaned, hunched his shoulders, and bowed his head, stopping his ears against the embarrassment of auditing someone else’s.
+He hoped that if he must be tapped, he would be tapped last…after braver subjects had given him the trend of things.

 Fingers came to rest for an instant on the back of his neck.

 He was second.
-How, Tom wondered, could Toby get around in the dark without kicking anyone…maybe he would take secret pleasure in kicking them…
+How, Tom wondered, could Toby get around in the dark without kicking anyone…maybe he took secret pleasure in kicking people…

 (2017, Stephanie Foster)